-Unprotected security holes are a constant threat to the safety of your network.
-Every day, new flaws are uncovered by people and programs with malicious intent.
-As these vulnerabilities are recognized, software developers release fixes, available via update.
-It’s imperative that these patches are applied to your system regularly to keep your system online and your data secured.
+Patching serves as a way to update Linux systems, and keep them secure.
+As new vulnerabilities are recognized, software developers release fixes, available via update.
+It’s imperative that these patches are applied to your system regularly to keep your data secured, and to minimize the risk of malicious impact.

 Patches are released for performance purposes as well.
-Over time, developers add features and streamline processes within their software.
+Over time, developers add features, streamline processes inside the OS and enhance compatibility between the OS and the software.
 Updated software is posted to repositories, available for patching.
 Installing these patches will help to keep your system performing at its best and running efficiently.

 How to Patch via RPM

 The most effective way to install patches is via RPM or RPM Package Manager.
-RPM is a free package management system available to all distributions of Linux.
-There are quite a few advantages of patching software via RPM.
-Biggest of all, RPM packages are verified for integrity using GPG and MD5 checksums.
+RPM is a free package management system available to all Linux distributions.
+The most important advantage of patching via RPM is that these packages are verified for integrity using GPG and MD5 checksums.
 RPMs are most often hosted by central databases on the internet, referred to as RPM repositories.